kluzzebass/mailman-matt/README.md

-# mailman-matt-go
+# mailman-matt
 This module looks up the mail delivery dates at a given Norwegian postal code.
-Rewritten in Go from https://github.com/kluzzebass/mailman-matt.